whosonfirst/go-whosonfirst-spatial-grpc/README.md

 # go-whosonfirst-spatial-grpc

-GRPC support for the `go-whosonfirst-spatial` interfaces.
+gRPC support for the `go-whosonfirst-spatial` interfaces.

 ## Important